daydreaming-experiment/app/CONTRIBUTING.md

 ```

 Next, configure the environment variable telling the system where the
-Android SDK lives ; do that first by running the following commands:
+Android SDK lives ; do that by first running the following commands:

 ```sh
 export ANDROID_HOME="$(pwd)/android-sdk-linux"
 export PATH="${PATH}:${ANDROID_HOME}/tools:${ANDROID_HOME}/platform-tools:${ANDROID_HOME}/build-tools/17.0.0"
 ```

-and add those exact two lines at the end of your `.bashrc` (or
+then by adding those same two lines at the end of your `.bashrc` (or
 `.bash_aliases`, or `.profile`, or zsh equivalents).
 That way the
 environment variables will be set in all your future command line
 sessions.